structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 Please contact [hello@structurizr.com](mailto:hello@structurizr.com) for a quote or to purchase a license, with the following information:

-- License size: small, medium, large, or enterprise (and number of users).
+- License size: small, medium, large, or enterprise (and number of unique users).
 - Name of the organisation/team that the license is to be assigned to.
 - Billing address, contact name and email address, that the invoice is to be sent to.
 - Email address that the licence key is to be sent to.
 - Preferred payment method - bank transfer or PayPal.

-## End-User License Agreement

-You will be required to read and accept an End-User License Agreement when starting the Structurizr server for the first time from the prebuilt binaries.

 ## Frequently asked questions (FAQ)

+### What is a "unique user"?

+A "unique user" refers to any individual or automated process accessing the content from the Structurizr server, irrespective of whether they are:

+- Using the server directly (e.g. to view/edit diagrams, view documentation, etc)
+- Accessing the server via an [iframe embed](/server/diagrams/iframe-embed)
+- Accessing the server via an [image embed](/server/diagrams/image-embed)
+- Accessing the server via the [workspace API](/server/workspace-api)
+- Accessing the server via the [admin API](/server/admin-api)
+- etc

+### Is there an End-User License Agreement?

+Yes, you will be required to read and accept an End-User License Agreement when starting the Structurizr server for the first time from the prebuilt binaries.

+### Production vs staging/pre-production?

+A development license can be provided to cover a single staging/pre-production environment.

 ### What are your payment terms?